IBM/terraform-guardium-datastore-audit/modules/onprem-cassandra/README.md

 ## Notes

 - The module uses SSH to configure Filebeat on the Cassandra server
+- Ensure Cassandra audit logging is enabled in both `cassandra.yaml` and `logback.xml` before running this module
 - Ensure the Cassandra server has Filebeat installed before running this module
 - The module creates a backup of the existing `filebeat.yml` before modification
 - SSL/TLS is recommended for production environments